 Types of DoS

-Technically speaking, these attacks are not very complicated, but are not any less effective against any type of machine with a Windows (95, 98, NT, 2000, XP, etc.), Linux (Debian, Mandrake, RedHat, Suse, etc.), Commercial Unix (HP-UX, AIX, IRIX, Solaris, etc.) or any other type of operating system.
+Technically speaking, these attacks are not very complicated, but are not any less effective against any type of machine with Windows, Linux, Commercial Unix or any other type of operating system.
 Most denial-of-service attacks exploit flaws related to the implementation of a TCP/IP model protocol.

 Denials of service are usually broken down into two types:

-- Denials of service by saturation, which involve flooding a machine with requests so it can no longer respond to actual requests;
+- Denials of service by saturation: they involve flooding a machine with requests so it can no longer respond to actual requests.

-- Denials of service by vulnerability exploitation, which involve exploiting a flaw in the remote system so as to make it unusable.
+- Denials of service by vulnerability exploitation: they involve exploiting a flaw in the remote system so as to make it unusable.

 The principle of denial-of-service attacks involves sending IP packets or data of unusual sizes or forms, so as to saturate the target machines or make them unstable and therefore keep them from providing the network services they offer.

-When a denial of service is triggered by several machines, this is referred to as "distributed denial of service" (abbreviated DDOS).
-The most well-known distributed denial-of-service attacks are Tribal Flood Network (abbreviated TFN) and Trinoo.
+But what is a distributed denial of service attack ?
+When a denial of service is triggered by several machines, this is referred to as distributed denial of service (DDOS).
+The most well-known distributed denial-of-service attacks are Tribal Flood Network (TFN) and Trinoo.

 To protect yourself against this type of attack, it is important to keep an active watch over new attacks and vulnerabilities and to retrieve patches from the internet that are designed by software publishers and some specialized groups:

 - Xvideos.com xvideoservicethief 2019 linux ddos attack online free download